drbig/saver/README.md

 Saver is a self-contained cross-platform save-scumming/backup utility.

-**Now at version 0.9.2** I'll be updating the examples here only on user-significant changes (so the 0.9.1 spinner thing doesn't count).
+**Now at version 0.9.3** I'll be updating the examples here only on user-significant changes.

 Features: